This Grantmaking Pyramid Strategy Ensures That Nonprofits Won’t Topple

 If donors can satisfy both, then the idea of “increasing impact” becomes more realistic because the group won’t go bankrupt while trying to do so.
 Per the SSIR report: “It’s time to end Potemkin philanthropy that builds the façade of successful organizations that, in fact, teeter on the brink of collapse.”

-To that end, Ford Foundation has already applying thinking to its own portfolio.
+To that end, Ford Foundation is now applying thinking to its own portfolio.
 In 2016, the group launched the BUILD program, which will invest a total of $1 billion in back-end support for a few hundred grantees.

-As part of that initiative, Ford is aiming to make more general support grants, too, and regardless will allocate at last 20% of any investment toward overhead.
+As part of that initiative, Ford is aiming to make more general support grants, too, and regardless will allocate at least 20% of any investment toward overhead.
 Together, that may tackle another issue: In general, the group found, it was making short-term grants of often a year or two, which–especially for organizations without money in the bank–didn’t provide the security to take risks or grow.

 So far, Ford has issued 86 of these grants.
 To really complete its social justice mission, the organization is looking beyond just shoring up the financials of each recipient’s pyramid stack; the money will be spent in ways that encourage core values of diversity, equity, inclusion, and more learning and evaluation.